varundineshan/excel_analyzer/README.md

-# excel_analyzer
+# Excel_Analyzer
-flask app to upload and analyze excel sheet
+## python flask app to upload and analyze excel sheet
 This is a prototype appication created using flask,python3x,ajax and jquery.

-funtionality->upload excel sheet and process various functionalities.
+funtionality: upload excel sheet and perform various functionalities on the data.